 A common mistake many professionals make when searching for a freelancer mortgage is being unrealistic when it comes to estimating their repayments.
 It’s really important when putting your mortgage application together that you make sure the repayments you commit to are going to be affordable for you.

-Have at least a 10% deposit
+4. Have at least a 10% deposit

 Most lenders will require you to have a good-sized deposit when you apply for a freelancer mortgage.
 Not so long ago it was possible to secure a mortgage with just a 5% deposit, but those days are gone now.
 Ideally, you should aim to have at least a 10% deposit ready to pay upfront.

-If suitable, look for mortgages that allow additional payments
+5. If suitable, look for mortgages that allow additional payments

-Some freelancers may find themselves with more money than they need on a regular basis thanks to high-value or frequent contracts.
+Some freelancers may find themselves with more money than they need on a regular basis thanks to high-value or frequent jobs.
 If this sounds like you, you should try to find a mortgage that allows you to pay chunks off in addition to your regular monthly repayments.
 This will enable you to take maximum advantage of your position and pay-off more of your mortgage quicker.